Areas of expertise

-My main research interests are the history of heresy, inquisition, polemical literature and persecution, as well as Finnish medievalism and historiography.
+My main research interests are the history of heresy, inquisition, polemical literature and persecution, the Great Western Schism, as well as Finnish medievalism and historiography.
 A book based on my dissertation, Heresy in Late Medieval Germany: The Inquisitor Petrus Zwicker and the Waldensians was published by York Medieval Press in 2019.
-As a postdoctoral researcher, I started to combine computational stylistic analysis with the methods of history and manuscript studies.
+As a postdoctoral researcher, I started to combine computational analyses with the methods of history and manuscript studies.
 I was involved in a digital humanities consortium Profiling Premodern Authors, applying computational authorship attribution to ancient and medieval Latin literature.
 My three-year postdoctoral project at the Turku Institute for Advance Studies (2020–2022 was about textual influences, compilation, imitation and originality in late medieval polemical treatises.
 In 2019–2022 I led a project PSEUDOHISTORIA, studying medievalism, history culture and history politics in Finland and Russia.
 The project was funded by Emil Aaltonen Foundation.
 In the course of the project, I edited the volume Medievalism in Finland and Russia: Twentieth- and Twenty-first-century Aspects (Bloomsbury Academic, 2022).
-At the moment, I am part of the project SCISMA, studying the religious communities in Rome during the Great Western Schism (1378–1417).
+I am part of the project SCISMA, studying the religious communities in Rome during the Great Western Schism (1378–1417).